riscv/riscv-debug-spec/EBREAK.md

 | 0x5            | Arguments and command type are passed as for Linux System Calls|
 | 0x7            | Arguments and command types are passed as for the ARM Semihosting Protocol|

-### Inserted into code as unreachable instruction (?)
-**NOTE: This section needs work, and is included here to distinguish it from the other cases**

-See https://cx.rv8.io/g/xXgFX3 for discussion of this topic.
+### "Unreachable" Instruction

-Compiler currently to inserts `ebreak` instructions for the `_builtin_trap()` macro for "should not reach" code.
-It is under discussion whether this is an appropriate mapping.
+The compiler currently inserts `ebreak` instructions for the `_builtin_trap()` macro used for "should not reach" code.
+It is under discussion whether this is an appropriate mapping, or whether an illegal instruction may be more appropriate.

+See an example at https://cx.rv8.io/g/xXgFX3.